Police search for man accused of setting ex-girlfriend’s mobile home on fire

 Police were initially dispatched to the 700 block of Cassel Road just after 1:17 p.m. for a report of a suspicious individual.
 While en route, officers were advised that heavy smoke was seen coming from the roof of the residence, according to police.

+"Fire department personnel arrived on scene and extinguished the fire," the criminal complaint states.
+"Extensive damage was suffered to the home as well as various personal contents."

-Upon arrival, police learned that Kesecker was seen in the Chevrolet Equinox in front of the residence prior to the fire -- he allegedly left within minutes a witness observed smoke.
+Upon arrival, police learned that Kesecker was seen in the Chevrolet Equinox in front of the residence prior to the fire -- he allegedly left within minutes as witness observed smoke.

 Police say an officer saw the vehicle in the 3400 block of York Haven Road but Kesecker fled.